holoviz/holoviz/doc/heps/hep2.md

     The `deprecated` decorator not only emits a run-time warning, it also enables static type checkers to warn when they encounter usage of an object decorated with `deprecated`.
 This comes with various benefits, for example, VSCode users will see the deprecated objects crossed out in their code.
 Therefore, when possible, `deprecated` should be preferred over `warn`.

   - The warning message:

     - **Must** indicate that the feature is deprecated and is going to be removed in a future version.
-    - If applicable, **must** suggest replacement APIs.
+    - **Must** suggest replacement APIs, if applicable.
     - Can indicate in which version the feature was deprecated.
-    - Can indicate before which version the feature is going to be remove, however, maintainers **must** ensure that the deprecation duration (see below) is going to be respected, and that no obsolete warning will be released (e.g. feature announced to be removed in version 1.1 but is still present in 1.1).
+    - Can indicate before which version the feature is going to be remove, however, maintainers should ensure that the deprecation period (see below) is not going to be too to short, and that no obsolete warning will be released (e.g. feature announced to be removed in version 1.1 but is still present in 1.1).

   - The warning type: